worktheclock/replit.github.io/tutorials/33-escrow-contract-with-solidity.md

 * `uint256 _amount`: The amount of Ether escrowed by this NFT.
 * `uint256 _matureTime`: The time (represented as a [Unix Timestamp](https://www.unixtimestamp.com/)) at which the NFT's funds will be redeemable.

-This function will return a single `uint256` -- the numberic ID of the minted NFT.
+This function will return a single `uint256` -- the numeric ID of the minted NFT.

 This is a `public` function, which means it can be called by both external users and by other functions in this contract, or any contracts that inherit from it.
 Solidity provides granular function and variable visibility options, which are [explained here](https://bitsofco.de/solidity-function-visibility-explained/).